Total Pageviews

 I am not kidding: FIVE YEARS AGO.

-In my case anyway, in the case of this, my very first full-length novel.
+In my case, in the case of this, my very first full-length novel.

-And it gives me comfort to know that (thanks to the fact that I have had the experience of giving birth twice),
+It gives me comfort to know that (thanks to the fact that I have had the experience of giving birth twice --- without anesthesia, so I really did go through it),

-the last part of having a baby is actually the MOST DIFFICULT PART:
+the last part of having a baby is the MOST DIFFICULT PART, and writing is the same way:

 You have to push, push, push.